1981 Denver Broncos season

 The Broncos were undefeated at home in 1981, but had six road losses.
-After a promising 8–3 start, Denver lost three of their final five games, including a critical loss at Cincinnati in week 12.
-Entering the season finale at Chicago, they had a one-game lead over the San Diego Chargers in the AFC West, but the loss at Soldier Field ended their season, losing the tiebreakers for the division and wild card berths.
+After a promising 8–3 start, Denver lost three of their final five games, including a critical loss against the Cincinnati Bengals in week 12.
+Entering the season finale against the Chicago Bears, they had a one-game lead over the San Diego Chargers in the AFC West, but the loss at Soldier Field ended their season, losing the tiebreakers for the division and wild card berths.

 Prior to this season, ownership changed in February; coaching and front office changes were made in March.